[UPDATE] Why the “Unofficial Goldman Sachs Guide To Being A Man” Is Both Laughable and Disturbing

 They take the fact that their “ties are rolled and placed in a sectioned tie drawer” to be a symbol of self-worth.
 And yet they require an internet list like Business Insider’s to remind them not to sleep with their friends’ exes.
 A real man would probably know this intrinsically (and a real woman certainly would).
 But here, those actual human qualities are de-emphasized in favor of Bateman-esque posturing: do push-ups, hire people to clean up your party, and secure a woman who will enhance your status without “costing” you too much.

 And sure, this list is potentially meant to be read in a tongue-in-cheek manner.
 There are even those who have celebrated its cleverness (Refinery29 got a kick out of it, claiming, “We’re Totally Stealing the Goldman Sachs Unofficial Guide To Being a Man”).
 But for those of us who know the type of self-serious guy who is promoting this on Facebook as “Great advice!,” this guide is a hard pill to swallow.

-So here on The Ampersand, I am calling this bullshit.
+So here on The M Dash, I am calling this bullshit.
 And every real man (yes, they do exist) and woman of purpose, should consider doing the same.